derwiki/askgpt/README.md

    LLM_MODELS=gpt-4 ./askgpt "how do I read an environment variable?"
    LLM_MODELS=gpt-4,gpt-3.5-turbo ./askgpt "how do I read an environment variable?"
    ```

-## Available Models

-`askgpt` supports the following GPT-3 models:

-- `openai.GPT3Dot5Turbo`
-- `openai.GPT4`
-- `text-davinci-003`

-It also supports the `bard` model from Google.

-## Output

-The program will output each response from the models along with their respective model names.

 ## License